 - Baby wash (can be used for hair and body)

 I crunched the nappy numbers and did the diaper math.
 Turns out cloth diapers could save your family $1,799 with one child.
-Check out Price Check: Are cloth diapers worth it? for the science (’cause I like science).
+Check out Price Check: Are cloth diapers worth it?
+Or are they a bum deal? for the math (’cause I like logic).

 Cloth Diapers Checklist